8835

 Profitability

-Western Digital reported an operating margin of negative 3% in Q2, up 0.8 percentage points year on year.
+Western Digital reported an operating margin of 11% in Q1, up 21.8 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Western Digital Adjusted Operating Margin